 The Homelessness Act 2002 required all housing authorities to carry out a homelessness review and use the information collected to publish a homelessness strategy.

-The Homelessness Prevention & Reduction Strategy [719KB] represents the Council's ongoing commitment to preventing and tackling homelessness effectively.
+The Homelessness and Rough Sleeper Strategy represents the Council's ongoing commitment to preventing and tackling homelessness effectively.
 It will build on the success of previous strategies and seek to ensure that homelessness in the Derbyshire Dales is minimised, and that no-one should have to sleep rough in the area.

 Homelessness can be a very damaging experience for individuals, families, and to our communities.
 Our priority is to work in partnership with local organisations in order to prevent homelessness wherever it is possible, and offer appropriate services to support people that do become homeless.

 The aim of this strategy is to enable Derbyshire Dales to reduce and prevent future homelessness.

 The Homelessness Strategy has three key priorities:

 - Ensuring there is sufficient accommodation available for people who are, or who may become homeless

 - Ensuring there is satisfactory support for people who are, or who may become homeless, or who need support to prevent them from becoming homeless.